qianye60/LLMQ-Horizon/readmes_i18n/README_en.md

     sleep 5s
     ```

-    Your Judge0 CE v1.13.1 instance is now up and running; access http://<your_server_IP_address>:2358/docs for documentation.
+    Your Judge0 CE v1.13.1 instance is now up and running; visit http://<your server IP address>:2358/docs for documentation.

 3.  **Configure config-tools.toml:**